pan1kt/GamingTweaks/README.md

 Potentially better performance, lowers timer resolution to .488 instead of .5ms

 **Time Stamp Counter** (TSC) (default) (bcdedit /set useplatformclock false) <br/>

+TSC is reliable and can be used. more info i will edit later.

 **ACPI Power Management Timer** (PMT) (bcdedit /set useplatformclock true + HPET BIOS OFF) <br/>
-**High Precision Event Timer** (HPET) (bcdedit /set useplatformclock true + HPET BIOS ON) <br/>

-High frequency clocks like HPET may potentially allow for smoother gameplay and better sync at the expense of latency. <br/>
-Different Windows versions (7/8/8.1/10) all have different ways of using the TSC <br/>
-Some motherboards have no option to disable HPET, if you are advanced there is custom bios.

-Windows timers are a complex topic.
-There are different types and results may vary.

-TSC is reliable and can be used. more info i will edit later.

 PMT is a highly stable high frequency clock, it doesn't sync, because it is not set to a fixed heartbeat.
 It is frequency based, which means that it will never delay another tick from happening.
 This can eliminate the chance of having stutters.

+**High Precision Event Timer** (HPET) (bcdedit /set useplatformclock true + HPET BIOS ON) <br/>

 HPET is highly stable high frequency clock, but it is programmed to be synced tightly, since it is set to tick every x amount of time, regardless of hardware configuration.
 HPET would be good if all cores ticked at the exact same speed and were naturally synced, but that is something that rarely ever happens which is why it is bad for so many people.
 HPET is a hardware based, synthetic timer, windows made it for debugging purposes and most of the time almost everytime it shouldnt be used.
+High frequency clocks like HPET may potentially allow for smoother gameplay and better sync at the expense of latency. <br/>

+Different Windows versions (7/8/8.1/10) all have different ways of using the TSC <br/>
+Some motherboards have no option to disable HPET, if you are advanced there is custom bios.

 **Install SetTimerResolutionService**